trustypangolin/bedrock-docs/docs/source/usage.rst

 The landing zone will need the initial AWS account to be created.
 All other sub accounts are created as part of the CI/CD process

-Add The Variables in your Git Secrets
+Add Secrets to your Git Secrets
 -------------------------------------

 .. list-table:: Git Secrets/Variables to set